 Each pole is 37 centimeters long.
 It takes four poles to make a tent.
 Four poles together measure approximately 134 centimeters long.
-I say approximately because there is some variation in how the poles fit together, even with these original examples.
-The poles in the pictures below are fit snugly together, much more of the ferrule fits into the socket in the top picture.
+There is some variation in how the poles fit together, with these original examples.
+The poles in the pictures below are fit snugly together.
+You can see that much more of the blued steel ferrule fits into the socket in the top picture.

-These poles were copied by other armies after the war and these post-war copies are available as surplus today.
+These poles were copied by other armies after the war and these post-war copies may be available as surplus today.
 Both Norwegian and French poles can be found that look almost identical to the Wehrmacht type.
-Unfortunately, the length of these poles is not exactly the same as the German originals.
+The length of these poles is not exactly the same as the German originals.
 The Norwegian poles (which are often marked “Haeren”) are slightly longer; the French poles (unmarked) slightly shorter.
 Here is a comparison.

-In Sicherungs-Regiment 195 we avoid using original wartime items which are in most cases now fragile and no longer suitable for field use.
-For our tents, we construct poles consisting of 3 Norwegian poles and one French pole.
-When the poles are assembled, the fact that one is slightly shorter is virtually unnoticeable.
-The 2.5 centimeter difference in the French pole makes up for about half of the extra 6 centimeters that result from using the 3 longer poles.
-Considering variations in how original poles fit together, plus terrain and other variables, this difference is negligible.
+For reenactment use I avoid using original wartime items which are in most cases now fragile and no longer suitable for field use.
+At the current time (2023) quality reproduction poles that are very close copies of the Wehrmacht-issue originals are available from vendors of reenactment kit items.
+In the past, when reproduction tent pole sections were not available, we used poles consisting of 3 Norwegian poles and one French pole.
+When the poles were assembled, the fact that one is slightly shorter is virtually unnoticeable.
 Here are some pictures of how an original tent looks erected with original poles.